Why do large models generate hallucinations?

-On September 5th, OpenAI published a paper addressing this long-standing industry issue, and the conclusion was surprisingly straightforward—it's not because the models lack "intelligence," but because there is inherent bias in the training and evaluation mechanisms themselves.
+On September 5th, OpenAI published a paper addressing this long-standing industry issue, and the conclusion was surprisingly direct—it's not because the models lack "intelligence," but because there is inherent bias in the training and evaluation mechanisms themselves.

 In addressing the hallucination problem, Agent startups have provided solutions earlier than AI vendors.
 Manus's approach is a typical case: they choose to incorporate errors into the context rather than simply discarding them.